bcgov/data-publication/pages/metadata_providers_guide.md

 1. Copy our Open Government Licence - British Columbia, as it is consistent with the Feds and other Local Governments
 	+ examples, BC Assessment and Elections BC
 1. Modify the identified text to personalize it for your org
-	1. Licence Name – change ‘Open Government License – British Columbia’ to ‘Open Government License – BC Oil and Gas Commission’
+	1. Licence Name – change ‘Open Government License – British Columbia’ to ‘Open Government License – BC Oil and Gas Commission
 		+ This name should be the same that is found on the BC List of Agencies, Crown Corps, etc
-	1. Change line: ‘Contains information licensed under the Open Government Licence – British Columbia.’ to ‘Contains information licensed under the Open Government Licence – BC Oil and Gas Commission’
+	1. Change line: ‘Contains information licensed under the Open Government Licence – British Columbia.’ to ‘Contains information licensed under the Open Government Licence – BC Oil and Gas Commission
-	1. Information Provider – change ‘means Her Majesty the Queen in right of the Province of British Columbia.’ to ‘means BC Oil and Gas Commission’
+	1. Information Provider – change ‘means Her Majesty the Queen in right of the Province of British Columbia.’ to ‘means BC Oil and Gas Commission
-	1. Versioning – change ‘This is version 2.0 of the Open Government Licence for Government of British Columbia Information’ to ‘This is version 1.0 of the Open Government Licence for BC Oil and Gas Commission Information’
+	1. Versioning – change ‘This is version 2.0 of the Open Government Licence for Government of British Columbia Information to ‘This is version 1.0 of the Open Government Licence for BC Oil and Gas Commission Information
 	1. Remove: ‘Note’ line re: copyright can be removed
 1. Publish the OGL to a public site so that it can add it to the drop down list of licence options.